3 Ways Blockchain Technology Can Improve the Logistics Industry

 For all the talk about blockchain, it’s still a concept that is hard for most people to understand.
-Even harder to understand are the ways the technology is applicable to real life and what’s most important to us — the logistics industry.
+Even harder are the ways the technology is applicable to real-life and what’s most important to us – the logistics industry.

 Although it’s been around since 2009, blockchain has only recently begun to be used by the supply chain industry.
 For a good primer on the technology, read this article by the Wall Street Journal.

-With blockchain, a copy of the essential shipping data can be stored on a decentralized network on individual nodes, so even if the network is hacked, the data remains safe.
+With blockchain, a copy of the essential shipping data can be stored on a de-centralized network on individual nodes so even if hacked, the data remains safe.
 Blockchain can also allow a company’s supply chain to identify security breaches more easily.

-One of the challenges in a global supply chain is the difficultly of keeping track of all the moving parts — literally and figuratively.
-Blockchain is a way to connect different parties involved in a supply chain because of the transparency of the technology.
+One of the challenges in a global supply chain is the difficulty of keeping track of all the moving parts – literally and figuratively.
+A blockchain is a way to connect different parties involved in the supply chain because of the transparency of the technology.
 Every time a product is handled, the transaction can be documented.
 The technology can enable everyone in the process of shipping to experience better visibility and connectivity.

 Blockchain also enables customers to see where their products came from before arriving at their door.
 For many customers, they don’t know (or can’t trust) the details behind the distribution, storage, and raw materials they’ve sourced.
 This means the price paid may not always reflect the true costs of production for the purchaser.